elizafairlady/ish/README.md

 - OTP-style supervision trees
 - JSON/CSV/TSV bridge functions for structured data
 - Tail call optimization for unbounded process loops
-- Debugger with stack traces (`-D`) and Elixir-style tracing (`set -X`)
+- Frame-pooled evaluator with zero-alloc hot paths
-- Login shell support with profile sourcing
+- Login shell support with profile sourcing and job control

 Every POSIX sh script runs unmodified.
-The two syntaxes coexist without ambiguity.
+The two syntaxes coexist without
+ambiguity: `>` is a redirect in statement context and a comparison in expression context.
+The parser decides deterministically based on position, not heuristics.

 ## Build